 While this remote Picture perfect beach is a relaxation paradise some people get pretty bored doing nothing, even in paradise.
 Children and significant others complaining they are bored can really ruin your sun-kissed relaxation!
 Fortunately, the Secret Beach Tour offers a multitude of included activities to keep them occupied.
 Send them off Kayaking, Canoeing, Paddleboarding or playing Volleyball while you kick back with a book under a palm tree.
 Utter Bliss.

-Ancient Fishpond and Garden Tour – This Tour takes you on first around the lush tropical gardens, complete with Fruit trees.
-Before heading out into an ancient Hawaiian l=fiashpod to learn how the Hawaiian manipulated Nature to feed their culture while remaining in balance.
+Taste of Kualoa Farm – This Tour takes you on first around the lush tropical gardens, and farm of the Ranch where you can sample and taste the fruits grown here in a traditional way.
+Before heading out into an ancient Hawaiian fishpond to learn how the Hawaiian manipulated Nature to feed their culture while remaining in balance.
 A fantastic tour to learn more about the Hawaiian culture and way of life.

 More Information on the Kualoa Ranch Tours can be found here.